George Herbert Walker IV: Career

+Community Service

+Walker's current board service includes the Partnership for New York City (Vice Chair), the Ford Foundation, Memorial Sloan Kettering Center and the Trinity School.

-He served on the board of the New School, Lincoln Center for the Performing Arts, Vintage Fund, the University of Pennsylvania Arts & Sciences’ Board of Advisors, and Youth EnterNet.
+He served on the board of the New School University, Parsons School of Design (Chair), the University of Pennsylvania Arts & Sciences’ Board of Advisors, and Youth EnterNet.
 He also served on the Mayor's Fund to Advance New York City.
 In 2003, he funded the Alan Charles Kors Term Associate Professor of History at the University of Pennsylvania in honor of a former professor.